aws-samples/minimum-viable-dataspace-for-catenax/docs/tractusx-mxd-data-exchange-walkthrough.md

-# Data Exchange Walk-Through
+# Tractus-X MXD Data Exchange Walk-Through

+[!WARNING]
-**Note:** This walk-through was created to follow along the blog post *[Rapidly experimenting with Catena-X data space technology on AWS](https://aws.amazon.com/blogs/industries/rapidly-experimenting-with-catena-x-data-space-technology-on-aws/)*.
-In this case you need to use the `mxd` blueprint for deployment.
-Detailed steps can be found below.
+This walk-through was created in 2024 to follow along the blog post *[Rapidly experimenting with Catena-X data space technology on AWS](https://aws.amazon.com/blogs/industries/rapidly-experimenting-with-catena-x-data-space-technology-on-aws/)*.
+The `mxd` blueprint used in this guide has been deprecated since, as the upstream [Tractus-X MXD](https://github.com/eclipse-tractusx/tutorial-resources/tree/main/mxd) is no longer maintained.
+As a result, this walk-through may no longer work but can still serve as a reference for an EDC data transfer.

 ## Step 1: Environment Setup